Ajay Khanna

 Cheminformatics

-Large-scale compound screening, similarity search, and QSAR modeling
+Molecular representation, similarity search, and structure-activity modeling

 Professional Experience